nwutils/nw-builder/README.md

 MAC ONLY: The path to your ICNS icon file.
 If your don't provide your own it will use the one provided by NW.js

-#### options.macZip
+#### options.zip
 Type: `Boolean`
 Default value: `null`

-MAC ONLY: Use a `app.nw` folder instead of `ZIP` file, this significantly improves the startup speed of applications on `mac`, since no decompressing is needed.
-Builds on other platforms will still use `ZIP` files.
-The default behaviour of node-webkit-builder is to not use `ZIP` files on the `mac` platform.
-In case of the `mac` platform the option `macZip` can override the option `zip`.
+WINDOW ONLY: Instead of zipping the application and merging it into the executable the application content is placed next to the application.
+The default behaviour is platform specific.
+In case of `windows` and `linux` the application is zipped and merged into the executable.
+In case of the `mac` platform the application is not zipped.

 #### options.macPlist
 Type: `String` or `Object`